vidyagames998/vidyagames998.github.io/eldenring/index.md

 From the red line end.
 Continue northwest until you find a well under the dragons wing and head down inside.
 Open the gate, run past the rats, open the door, jump down to the left and get the Underground Roadside grace.
 From the grace head northeast and take the ladder down.
 Jump on the giant pipe, run south, and then drop down to the lower pipe, and down again in front of the crab to the ground with the long awaited somber +7 on a body, inside the pipe ahead is another +7 somber.
+Just outside the pipe is Mohg's Shackle and a grace in the hallway.

 Get out of here and upgrade your weapon.